 Leukemia is cancer of the white blood cells.
 It starts in the bone marrow where blood cells develop.
 As leukemia cells grow and multiply, they take over the blood and push out normal blood cells.
 There are five main types of leukemia: acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), chronic lymphocytic leukemia (CLL), chronic myeloid leukemia (CML), and hairy cell leukemia (HCL).

 Find a Doctor online or call 888.670.6341 to make an appointment with a Dignity Health oncologist with expertise in treating blood cancer, including leukemia, in Arizona.
-We provide cancer care at our St. Joseph’s Hospital and Medical Center and Chandler Regional Medical Center campuses.
-The University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
+We provide cancer care at our Dignity Health – Cancer Institute at St. Joseph’s Hospital and Medical Center, Chandler Regional Medical Center and Mercy Gilbert Medical Center campuses.

 You can have leukemia for a long time, sometimes years, before you have symptoms.
 When symptoms develop, they are due to changes in blood cell counts.
 Here’s what can happen when leukemia starts affecting the different types of blood cells: